-In addition to detecting individual tree logging, the P-band enables the detection of activity underneath the forest canopy, like the construction of fences, tracks and roads.
+The P-band enables the detection of activity underneath the forest canopy, like the construction of fences, tracks and roads.
 Such information can be tied to an alerting system for dynamic forest monitoring.
 The environmental police of the Brazilian state of São Paulo (southeast region) employs the OrbiSAR for a monitoring application every 45 days in a coastal area of 8,000km2 covered by the Atlantic rainforest.
 Here, deforestation results from the illegal sprawling of slums which usually start with the construction of a single house under vegetation, often invisible to conventional optical monitoring systems.
 Deforestation also results from the predatory exploitation of forest resources such as palm heart.
 In this case, rather than deforestation itself, a monitoring system is aimed at detecting illegal activities in and around the forest.